 Hieroglyphic inscriptions, Evidence from formal art, Discovery of foreign-styled items and Excavation of foreign materials constitute the important sources of trade.
 Trade partners emerged from different parts of the world.

-Trade was carried out through barter system.
+Egyptian Trade was carried out through a barter system.
 Even after coined money was introduced in the second half of the first millennium BCE, barter continued to be widespread among the farming population for centuries.

 In the fifth century BCE, foreign coins were introduced.
-At first these imported gold and silver pieces were used by the Egyptians as precious metal of standardized weight rather than true money.
+At first, these imported gold and silver pieces were used by the Egyptians as precious metal of standardized weight rather than true money.